-To arrange for training seminars to be conducted at the Office and to advise employees of other available training opportunities.
+To arrange for training seminars to be conducted at the Office and to advise employees of other available training opportunities relative to subjects applicable to this Plan.

 To submit affirmative action reports as required and coordinate communications involving affirmative action and equal opportunity.